The Difference Between

 Personal Loans

-This type of loan is known as a "term loan" or an "installment loan" because it has a predetermined repayment duration and monthly payments that are made in equal sums.
+This type of loan is known as a "term loan" or an "installment loan" because it has a predetermined repayment duration and monthly repayments that are made in equal sums.
 They’re known for their flexibility, but they’re much more expensive because they’re unsecured, and any missed payments can result in harsh penalties, or worse – they can lower your credit score by a considerable margin.

-Revolving Loans
+Credit Loans

 Borrowers can utilize and return these loans as many times as they like.
 A few examples include credit cards and personal lines of credit at banks or credit unions.